 What Makes the Ultimate Poker Room?
-My experience is limited to home games and two great entries at the Fargo Poker Tournament at Mohegan Sun.
-What do you look forward to in a good poker room?
-This is what I’ve found about the best casino poker rooms.
-Related Posts – FARGO Poker and PLAYING CASINO POKER FOR THE BEGINNER
+My experience is limited to home games and two great experiences at the Fargo Poker Tournament at Mohegan Sun.
+So what do you look forward to in a good poker room?
+Here is what my poker friends suggest for the Ultimate Poker Room.

 PokerAtlas.com is a Great Poker Resource

 Six New England casinos have poker rooms.
 Changes have taken place with a few as well.
 For example, Mohegan Sun & Foxwoods have moved their poker rooms.
 For information about games, tournaments, and general info, check out the following links:

 - Hollywood Poker Room, Bangor, ME – closed